madhav-sharma/aamantran-backend-v0/PHASE_1_DESIGN.md

 ### User Interface (UI)

 - **Main Page**: `/` (GET) - Serves a Jinja template with an HTML structure, including a table placeholder, input fields for adding guests, and buttons.
 JS script fetches guest data via API (GET /guests), populates the table dynamically, and handles interactions.
 - **Table**: Displays all guests with read-only columns for all fields except Ready (editable checkbox).
 Names, phone, and group information cannot be modified after creation.
-Columns: ID, Prefix (if present), First Name, Last Name, Greeting Name, Phone (with color class as per Appendix C; display with human-readable formatting via JS), Group ID, Is Primary (read-only), Ready (editable checkbox with auto-submit via JS as per Appendix B), Sent to WA (text), API Call At (datetime or 'N/A'), Sent At (datetime or 'N/A'), Delivered At (datetime or 'N/A'), Read At (datetime or 'N/A'), Message ID.
+Columns: ID, Prefix (if present), First Name, Last Name, Greeting Name, Phone (with color class as per Appendix C; display with human-readable formatting via JS), Group ID, Is Primary (read-only), Ready (editable checkbox with auto-submit via JS as per Appendix B; disabled for guests without phone numbers), Sent to WA (text), API Call At (datetime or 'N/A'), Sent At (datetime or 'N/A'), Delivered At (datetime or 'N/A'), Read At (datetime or 'N/A'), Message ID.
 - Rows sorted by group_id then is_group_primary (descending) via JS or API query.

 - **Add Guest**: Input fields (Prefix input with id="prefix-input" and `<span id="prefix-error"></span>`, First Name (with id="first-name-input" and `<span id="first-name-error"></span>` for validation as per Appendix A), Last Name (similar), Greeting Name (similar), Phone (with id="phone-input" and `<span id="phone-error"></span>` for validation as per Appendix C), Group ID (with id="group-id-input" and `<span id="group-id-error"></span>` for validation as per Appendix D), Is Primary checkbox).
 Submit button is disabled until all format validations pass.
 JS handles "Add Guest" button click: Validates locally (including strict name, phone, and group_id format checks via JS, preventing submission if invalid), sends POST to /guests via fetch if valid, refreshes table on success, shows error message if failed.